katholt/srst2/README.md

 If there are potential inconsistencies detected at step 2 above (e.g. multiple clusters for the same gene, or different gene names within the same cluster), you may like to investigate further and change some of the cluster assignments or cluster names.
 You may find it useful to generate neighbour joining trees for each cluster that contains >2 genes, using align_plot_tree_min3.py

 ### Screening for resistance genes with SRST2
-A preliminary set of resistance genes based on the ResFinder database and CARD is included with SRST2: `data/ARGannot_r3.fasta`.
+A preliminary set of resistance genes based on the ARG-Annot, CARD and ResFinder databases is included with SRST2: `data/ARGannot_r3.fasta`.
 The fasta file is ready for use with SRST2.
 The CSV table contains the same sequence information, but in tabular format for easier parsing/editing.

 An easy way to add sequences to this database would be to add new rows to the table, and then generate an updated fasta file using: